rvsrnvsn/ICML2019/README.md

 + Framework for robust stochastic optimization called SEVER
   - Until termination:
     * Train black-box learner to find approximate minima of empirical risk on corrupted training set
-    * Then run outliner detection on gradients of loss function (to detect those inputs that were likely adversarial?)
+    * Then run outlier detection on gradients of loss function (to detect those inputs that were likely adversarial?)
 + Poster 143